Things to Do in Chicago

 Chicago Architecture Center

-The Chicago Architecture Center is the perfect place to learn about the city’s world-famous architecture.
+The Chicago Architecture Center is the place to learn about the city’s world-famous architecture.
 The center offers tours, exhibits, and educational programs for all ages.
 Visitors can explore the city’s skyline from the observation deck, take a river cruise, or learn about the history of Chicago architecture.

 Buckingham Fountain